DataBiosphere/data-store-cli/README.rst

 Bugs
 ~~~~
 Please report bugs, issues, feature requests, etc. in the
-`HumanCellAtlas/dcp-cli repository on GitHub <https://github.com/HumanCellAtlas/dcp-cli/issues>`_.
+`HumanCellAtlas/dcp-cli repository on GitHub <https://github.com/DataBiosphere/data-store-cli/issues>`_.

 Security Policy
 ---------------
-Please email reports about any securityrelated issues you find to `team-redwood@ucsc.edu`.
+Please email reports about any security related issues you find to `team-redwood@ucsc.edu`.
 Use a descriptive subject line for your report email.
 In addition, please include the following information
 along with your report: